Cel Damage

-Cel Damage is a vehicular combat video game developed by Pseudo Interactive and published by Electronic Arts.
+Cel Damage is a vehicular combat video game developed by Pseudo Interactive and published by Electronic Arts (EA).
 The game was first released for Xbox on 14 November 2001, and for GameCube on 7 January 2002, in North America respectively.
 In Europe, the game launched for both consoles on 3 May 2002.
 A Europe-exclusive PlayStation 2 port, titled Cel Damage Overdrive, was released as a budget title by System 3 under their Play It label on 12 December 2002.
-A high-definition remake, developed and published by Finish Line Games, titled Cel Damage HD, was released for PlayStation 3, PlayStation 4 and PlayStation Vita on 22 April 2014 in North America and 14 May 2014 in the PAL region.
+A high-definition remaster, developed and published by Finish Line Games, titled Cel Damage HD, was released for PlayStation 3, PlayStation 4 and PlayStation Vita on 22 April 2014 in North America and 14 May 2014 in the PAL region.
 An Xbox One port followed worldwide, via the Xbox Games Store, on 11 March 2016.
 A Nintendo Switch port was released via the Nintendo eShop on 28 March 2019.

 Cel Damage is a cartoonish take on vehicular combat games, like those from the Twisted Metal series.
 The story focuses on six cartoon characters from a fictional cartoon show called "Cel Damage".
 The characters annihilate each other to the delight of TV audiences and, since they are cartoons, instantly regenerate.
 The player battles through 12 different levels and three game modes.
 Weaponry for Cel Damage includes cartoon staples like vacuum nozzles and portable holes, mundane weaponry like chainsaws and baseball bats, and items like freeze rays, giant springs, and portable nuclear devices.

 Gameplay

 Cel Damage is a vehicle shooter in which players compete against one another using weapons to either gain smack points or stop other opponents from achieving their goal, depending on the game mode.
 Weapons include black holes, boxing gloves, grenades, chainsaws, baseball bats, chain guns, axes, and freeze rays.
 The three game modes are Smack Attack, in which players attack other players and/or computer players to gain a certain number of points first; Gate Relay, in which players race to checkpoints; and Flag Rally, in which players race to collect flags.
 Smack Attack is the only mode not initially locked (except in the PlayStation 2 version).
 Additional characters and areas are also unlockable in the game.
-The HD re-release in 2014 contained small differences from the original such as including life-bars and altering the method to unlock certain items but otherwise contains the same content with a few new weapons and a new stage.
+The HD re-release in 2014 contained small differences from the original such as including health bars and altering the method to unlock certain items but otherwise contains the same content with a few new weapons and a new stage.

 Cel Damage features ten characters, six of whom are immediately available to play as at the beginning of the game.
 The other four are referred to as "guest star" characters and have to be unlocked.